-Chicago, which was getting a slate-low 23% of spread bets at the time, moved from +2.5 to +1.5 at a large number of offshore books, including Pinnacle and BookMaker.
-(The Patriots were as high as 3.5-point favorites earlier in the week.)
+Chicago, which was getting a slate-low 23% of spread bets at the time, moved from +2.5 to +1.5 at a large number of books.

 This movement came following a reverse line move on Chicago that was tracked in Sports Insights’ bet signals.